-Steve Smith, Aaron Finch on Road to Recovery For ICC T20 World Cup
+Steve Smith, Aaron Finch on Road to Recovery for ICC T20 World Cup

-Sydney: Top Australian batsmen Steve Smith and Aaron Finch could be seen in action in the ICC T20 World Cup to be held in the UAE and Oman in October-November after showing quick recovery from the injuries they suffered earlier this year.Also Read - T20 World Cup 2021 Full Fixtures: India to Play Pakistan in Dubai on October 24
+Sydney: Top Australian batsmen Steve Smith and Aaron Finch could be seen in action in the ICC T20 World Cup to be held in the UAE and Oman in October-November after showing quick recovery from the injuries they suffered earlier this year.Also Read - Steve Smith, Aaron Finch on Road to Recovery For ICC T20 World Cup

 While Smith, who is recovering from an elbow injury suffered earlier this year during the IPL, has started batting in the nets at the New South Wales training ground, Finch, the Australian limited-overs captain, who is currently recovering from a knee surgery, is also optimistic about his chances of playing in the ICC T20 World Cup.
 Also Read - T20 World Cup 2021: ICC Allows Participating Nations to Bring 15 Players, 8 Officials

 Smith, who had to miss the recent West Indies and Bangladesh tours due to a left elbow injury, had earlier said that he would like to prioritise the Ashes over the T20 World Cup if he was forced into choosing.
 But, now it seems he might want to play in the T20 World Cup following reports that he is already spending time on the wicket at NSW.
-Also Read - Ravi Shastri to Part Ways With Virat Kohli-Led Team India After T20 World Cup in UAE: Report
+Also Read - Delta Variant Hits Australia: Over 60% Population Under Lockdown as Covid Cases Shoot up

 “It (rehab) seems to be going really well (for Smith).
 I know that he’s been building up his batting time over the last couple of weeks — I know that would have been difficult to have a time limit on his net times,” Finch told cricket.com.au on Wednesday.